-Command(<rcp command>)
+- Command(<rcp command>)

-The <rcp command> has the same structure as the CGI command (Common Gateway Interface).
-The according command can be created on the debug page: \dbg_rcpcmd.
+The <rcp command> has the same structure as the CGI command.
+The according command can be created on the debug page: \dbg\rcpcmd.
 So you can copy the created CGI command and enter it here.

-SSL (<boolean>)
+- SSL(<boolean>)

-You can with true enable or with false disable the encryption mode for sending the RCP command.
+With true you can enable or with false disable the encryption mode for sending the RCP command.